Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We introduced a flexible estimation framework for estimating a CMP regression model that is based on the IRLS approach.
-This framework allows CMP to join other existing GLMs where IRLS is used for efficient estimation as well as for various modeling enhancements.
-This framework can be further developed to extend methods such as the Lasso.
+We introduced a flexible estimation framework for estimating a CMP GLM model that is based on the IRLS approach.
+This framework allows the CMP distribution to join other existing GLMs where IRLS is used for efficient estimation as well as for various modeling enhancements.
+This framework can be further developed to extend methods such as the lasso.

-While the IRLS algorithm for CMP is computationally intensive compared to an ordinary Poisson model, the computation time can be reduced by suitably parallelizing some of the computations such as the calculation of cumulants.
+While the IRLS algorithm for CMP GLM is computationally intensive compared to an ordinary Poisson model, the computation time can be reduced by suitably parallelizing some of the computations such as the calculation of cumulants.
 Such parallel computing will be beneficial especially with large samples.

-In this work we explored fitting additive models with smoothing splines.
-It is well known that the back fitting approach does not incorporate a smoothness selection criterion into the model estimation framework.
-It requires the user to manually fit different models for different values of the smoothing parameters.
-This process is computationally intensive and time consuming especially with CMP.
-Therefore, there is need for a method which can estimate the smooth parameter along with fitting the model.
-One possible future direction is therefore developing an estimation framework with penalized splines which can integrate the smoothness selection criterion into the estimation process.

-Finally, another open area for future research is predictive performance of the CMP GAM in terms of out-of-sample (future) prediction.
+In this work we explored fitting additive models with penalized splines.
+We considered the \emph{performance iteration} method to fit the model as it is based on the P-IRLS algorithm.
+One possible extension is to develop the \emph{outer iteration} method using the Newton algorithm.
+The numerical derivatives required for the Newton algorithm are computationally slower and not very stable, thereby,requiring new, efficient implementation.